 After that, it’s time for ‘Score Panic’, which pretty much describes some of the levels – an attempt to score pills leading to panic (see what I did there?).

-But just like many other 2D platformers – Super Meat Boy, VVVVVV and BIT.Trip Runner come to mind – it’s even entertaining through the frustrating mistakes as poor Dave faceplants on a spike or overdoses; though I must say there were times when I thought the game was changing the rules on me at random.
-Which was obviously not the case – it was just rather challenging (or in plain English: I was looking for an excuse for sucking at the game).
+But just like many other 2D platformers – Super Meat Boy, VVVVVV and BIT.Trip Runner comes to mind – it’s even entertaining through the frustrating mistakes as poor Dave faceplants on a spike or overdoses; though I must say there were times when I thought the game was changing the rules on me at random.
+This was obviously not the case – it was just rather challenging (or in plain English: I was looking for an excuse for sucking at the game).
 So I restarted the level over and over again, thrilled as the ‘next level’ screen popped up with the funky music blasting in the background celebrating my victory with me.

 In the tutorial, your biggest challenge is getting all pills without dying while learning about the various mechanics presented throughout the levels in a safe environment before you’re thrown headfirst into the lion’s den; simple enough.. just how a tutorial should be.